Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Results

 In the United Kingdom, schadenfreude exhibits a dip followed by a partial rebound.
-Between 2015 and 2019, all ideological groups show declining rates, converging near a common low point.
-After 2020, schadenfreude begins to increase, driven primarily by right-leaning outlets, which rise steadily and separate from the other ideological groupings by the end of the period.
-Left-leaning and centrist outlets remain comparatively low and closely aligned, showing only modest increases.
-The national average mirrors this trajectory, indicating a mid-period trough followed by renewed growth.
+Between 2015 and 2019, all groups show declining rates, converging near a common low.
+After 2020, rates increase, driven primarily by right-leaning outlets, which rise steadily and separate from other groups by the end of the period.

-In the United States, schadenfreude levels display moderate variation over time with clear ideological differentiation.
-Right-leaning outlets consistently show the highest rates, followed by centrist and then left-leaning outlets for much of the period.
-After approximately 2020, schadenfreude slightly declines across right-leaning and centrist outlets, with an increase in schadenfreude rates in the comments of the left-leaning source.
-As a result, the national average remains relatively steady, despite these within-country ideological shifts.
-Overall, these results indicate that schadenfreude expression varies systematically by country and ideological orientation.
+In the United States, right-leaning outlets consistently show the highest rates, followed by centrist and then left-leaning outlets.
+After approximately 2020, schadenfreude slightly declines among right-leaning and centrist outlets while increasing among the left-leaning source, leaving the national average relatively steady despite these within-country shifts.